Junior Moors

-He previously played for the Penrith Panthers, Wests Tigers and the Melbourne Storm in the NRL.
+He previously played for the Penrith Panthers, Wests Tigers and the Melbourne Storm in the NRL, as well as Castleford Tigers in the Betfred Super League.

 Background

 Moors was born in Auckland, New Zealand, and moved to Australia and was educated at Patrician Brothers' College, Blacktown.

 Moors played his junior football for Cambridge Park RLFC before being signed by the Penrith Panthers.
 He played for the Panthers' Premier League reserve-grade team in 2006.

 Club career

 Penrith Panthers

 In Round 1 of the 2007 NRL season he made his NRL debut for the Panthers against the Cronulla-Sutherland Sharks.

 In a 2009 pre-season trial, Moors suffered a broken ankle which stopped him from playing first-grade that season.

 Wests Tigers

 In September 2009, Moors signed a one-year contract with the Wests Tigers starting in 2010, with the Tigers having an option to extend his contract for a further season.

 Moors became a regular interchange player in the second half of 2012, making 14 appearances for the year.
 He said, "It’s something I have struggled with over the last couple of years, keeping my weight down but it’s been good this year.
 I’m starting to feel more comfortable in the team now."
 Statistically, Moors was revealed to be one of the most effective tacklers in the NRL in 2012, with a 94.1% success rate in tackles.
 He was also a member of the Balmain Ryde Eastwood Tigers side that lost the NSW Cup grand final.